Peterson & Associates, P.C.

 In the wake of multiple allegations of serious injury, at least 24 lawsuits have been filed in federal district courts across the country.
 The US Judicial Panel on Multidistrict Litigation has consolidated the lawsuits because the attorneys and patients all raised issues that were common among all of the cases.

-The cases have been consolidated in Louisiana federal court and both Janssen Pharmaceuticals and Bayer Corp. objected to the consolidation.
+The cases have been consolidated in Louisiana federal court, and both Janssen Pharmaceuticals and Bayer Corp. objected to the consolidation.
 The plaintiffs’ attorneys were able to successfully argue that the facts in the case were common to all patients.
 Boehringer Ingelheim settled their Pradaxa litigation for $650 million.
 The settlement reached in mid-2014 covered more than 4,000 individual injuries.

 While all blood thinners can cause uncontrolled bleeding, Xarelto seems to be especially dangerous because the drug’s bleeding cannot be reversed.
-Xarelto has been associated with:

 • Strokes and brain hemorrhages